ayomide2021/Tableau-Visualisation-and-Report/README.md

 •	What are the opportunities and challenges in specific industries based on their job growth trends, and how can these insights guide strategic planning?

 # Methodology
+Data was efficiently cleaned and transformed before analysis and visualisation

 # Data Analysis and Visualization